 Perspectives for the Interpretation of Medieval Legal Texts

-The analysis of words or sentences, which can be taken out of different contexts or genera, mark the centre of the investigation of these texts.
-Three key focuses are central to this endeavour: the sources, their quality and the quantity of the references.
-These three are tied together and intertwined by the formulation of the guiding question itself, which not only determines the selection of texts but also establishes the initial parameters regarding quality (e.g. “normative sources of the Latin West during the first millennium”).
+The analysis of words or sentences, which can be taken out of different contexts or genera, should mark the center of the investigation of these texts.
+Three keywords outline the horizon of the project: The sources, their quality and the quantity of the references.
+But these were connected only by the formulation of the question which guides the selection itself (e.g. “normative sources of the Latin west during the first millennium”).